syncfusion-content/fileformat-docs/File-Formats/XlsIO/Chart-to-Image-Conversion.md

 documentation: UG
 ---

-# Chart to image conversion
+# Chart to Image Conversion in Excel Library

 Refer to the following links for assemblies/nuget packages required based on platforms to convert the chart to image.